allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 </figure>

 ### Summary
-To summarize, we've tested following ext4 optimizations:
+To summarize, we've tested the following ext4 optimizations:
-* Decreasing commit interval
+* Decreasing the commit interval
-* Changing journaling mode to `data=writeback`
+* Changing the journaling mode to `data=writeback`
 * Enabling `fast commit`

 We observed that both `data=writeback` and `fast commit` significantly reduced latency, with `fast commit` having slightly lower latency.
 The results were